daniel-hauser/moneyman/README.md

 | `TELEGRAM_API_KEY` | The super secret api key you got from BotFather |
 | `TELEGRAM_CHAT_ID` | The chat id                                     |

-TODO: Add a way to send a message to the bot to connect
+TODO: Add a way to send a message to the bot to connect?

 ### Export to google sheets